 Never flare on the Internet as comments made in a temper will last forever on the Internet and tarnish your reputation.

-9. Write another, and better book.
+9. Write another and even better book.

 10. Manage your time.

-Lastly, set yourself a time limit each day for marketing and don’t let it take over your life.
+Lastly, set yourself a time limit each day for marketing, and don’t let it take over your life.

 Two hours maximum because you have a family and more books to write.

 It takes time and patience to promote a self-published book.